svenljungakommun/SVLJmTLSClientValidatorFilter/README.md

 | CRL download (HTTP)  | `java.net.HttpURLConnection` | Included in JDK        |

 > ✅ No third-party dependencies or libraries required.
+> ⚠️ Tomcat versions prior to 10.x needs to be built using javax.*

 ---